Overview of the Medi-Cal Assisted Living Waiver

 Income

-While the Assisted Living Waiver itself has no income limits, one must be eligible for full-scope Medi-Cal without a Share of Cost in order to be eligible for the ALW.
+While the Assisted Living Waiver itself has no income limits, one must be eligible for full-scope Medi-Cal without a Share of Cost.
 This income limit is equivalent to 138% of the Federal Poverty Level (FPL).
 While this figure increases annually in January, Medi-Cal’s income limits increase each April.
-Effective 4/1/24 – 3/31/25, a single applicant can have a monthly income up to $1,732.
-When both spouses are applicants, the income limit for the couple is $2,352 / month.
-When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of their spouse.
-Only the applicant spouse’s income is considered, which is limited to $1,732 / month.
+Effective 4/1/26 – 3/31/27, a single applicant can have income up to $1,836 / month.
+When both spouses are applicants, the income limit for the couple is $2,490 / month.
+When only one spouse is an applicant, the income of the non-applicant spouse is disregarded.
+Only the applicant spouse’s income is considered, which is limited to $1,836 / month.
 Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a Spousal Income Allowance, also called a Monthly Maintenance Needs Allowance.
-The maximum amount that can be transferred is $3,854 / month and is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
-Non-applicant spouses who have their own income equal to or greater than $3,854 are not entitled to a Spousal Income Allowance.
+The maximum amount that can be transferred in 2026 is $4,066.50 / month and is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
+Non-applicant spouses who have their own income equal to or greater than $4,066.50 / month are not entitled to a Spousal Income Allowance.

 ALW participants must contribute towards their room and board costs.
 The amount is based on their income.
-In CA, in 2024, state residents who receive SSI and live in an assisted living setting receive a monthly payment of $1,575.07.
-Of this amount, an individual can retain $177 / month as a Personal Needs Allowance, while the remaining $1,398.07 / month must be paid to the residence for room and board.
-If an applicant has income over $1,575.07 / month, $1,418.07 / month goes towards room and board and the individual can keep $177 / month.
+In CA, in 2026, state residents who receive SSI and live in an assisted living setting receive a monthly payment of $1,626.07.
+Of this amount, an individual can retain $182 / month as a Personal Needs Allowance (PNA), while the remaining $1,444.07 / month must be paid to the residence for room and board.
+If an applicant has income aside from SSI, the residence can charge an extra $20 / month for room and board.
+In other words, a resident may be required to pay $1,464.07 / month.
+With the exception of a PNA of $182 / month, any additional income must go towards assisted living costs.

 Assets

-There is a Look-Back Period during which Medi-Cal scrutinizes past asset transfers of persons applying for nursing home care, but it is not applicable to persons applying for the Assisted Living Waiver.
-However, if one may require Nursing Home Medicaid in the near future, it may be applicable.
-With the elimination of the asset limit, assets transferred on or after 1/1/24 are not considered.
-Assets transferred prior to 1/1/24 are still being scrutinized.
-However, the 30-month “look back” is being phased out month-by-month and will no longer exist by July of 2026.
+There is a Look-Back Period, during which Medi-Cal scrutinizes past asset transfers of persons applying for nursing home care, but it is not applicable to persons applying for the Assisted Living Waiver.
+However, if one requires Nursing Home Medicaid in the near future, it is applicable.
+Learn more about CA’s “look-back”.

 Medical Criteria: Functional Need